 A party seeking to oppose entirely or to limit a request to produce must raise its objections in writing within the time ordered by the arbitral tribunal.
-As noted, the reasons for objection shall be those set forth in Article 9.2 of the IBA Rules of Evidence (discussed below) or a failure to satisfy any of the requirements of Article 3.3.
-If a party raises such objections, the arbitral tribunal must decide on the propriety of the request to produce.
-The revised text of the IBA Rules provides that the arbitral tribunal may, before making such decision, give the parties an opportunity to consult with each other with a view to resolving the objection themselves (Article 3.6).
-Party-to party consultation may in some circumstances be the more effective means of resolving objections, including those based on insufficient descriptions and other deficiencies in the form of the request to produce.
+As noted, the reasons for objection shall be those set forth in Article 9.2 or 9.3 of the IBA Rules of Evidence (discussed below) or a failure to satisfy any of the requirements of Article 3.3.
+As, in practice, arbitral tribunals frequently provide for replies to objections (which may resolve or narrow disputed requests), the 2020 Review Task Force added the final sentence of Article 3.5 providing for the requesting party to reply to any objection raised, if permitted by the arbitral tribunal.

+If a party raises objections, the arbitral tribunal must decide on the propriety of the request to produce.
+The text of the IBA Rules of Evidence provides that the arbitral tribunal may, before making such decision, give the parties an opportunity to consult with each other with a view to resolving the objection themselves (Article 3.6).
+Party-to-party consultation may in some circumstances be the more effective means of resolving objections, including those based on insufficient descriptions and other deficiencies in the form of the request to produce.